 - 2. We are asking all our patients to provide a copy of their COVID-19 immunization card for their medical record.

 - 3. We continue to monitor closely the current situation and make adjustments as needed to keep all patients and staff safe while we emerge from this challenging pandemic.

 WHAT YOU CAN DO

-- We encourage you to wear a mask while at our facility if you cannot maintain 6 feet of distance between you and other people, including staff.
+- 2. We encourage you to wear a mask in public areas of our facility if you cannot maintain 6 feet of distance between you and other people, including staff.

-- Cover your cough or sneeze with a Kleenex or your elbow and then discard the Kleenex and/or wash your hands.
+- 4. Cover your cough or sneeze with a Kleenex or your elbow and then discard the Kleenex and wash your hands.

 - 5. Provide us a copy of your completed COVID-19 immunization card for your medical record.